 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires directors and executive officers of the Company and ten percent stockholders of the Company to file initial reports of ownership and reports of changes in ownership of common stock and other equity securities of the Company with the SEC.
 Directors, executive officers, and ten percent stockholders are required to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on a review of copies of such reports furnished to the Company during and/or with respect to the year that ended on December 31, 2018, the Company is not aware of any late or delinquent filings required under Section 16(a) of the Exchange Act in respect of the Company's equity securities, other than (i) Mr. Conlin, who filed two late reports, each with respect to one transaction, (ii) Mr. Mathis, who filed one late report with respect to one transaction, (iii) Mr. Benz, who filed one late report with respect to one transaction, and (v) Mr. Brauser, who filed one late report with respect to one transaction, and
+To the Company's knowledge, based solely on a review of copies of such reports furnished to the Company during and/or with respect to the year that ended on December 31, 2019 and during 2020 through the date of this proxy statement, the Company is not aware of any late or delinquent filings required under Section 16(a) of the Exchange Act in respect of the Company's equity securities, other than Mr. Patrick, who filed one late report with respect to one transaction.